 I said it at the time, and I’m happy to repeat it decades on: I don’t think Margaret had a learning disability.
 But she came to the Day Centre, because she didn’t talk.
 She couldn’t read or write, although she could count by holding up fingers and making tally-marks.
 And she was totally deaf.

 By then in her late forties or early fifties, she lived with her widowed mother in a ‘wee place west the country’, but took the public bus, on her own, every weekday morning from the family steading to the bus station in town, where she was met by a member of the Day Centre staff and escorted up the road.
 This was not because she was incapable of navigating (you couldn’t deviate one iota from the usual route without Margaret pulling you up), but because it was not thought safe to let her cross busy junctions alone, as she couldn’t hear traffic approaching from behind.
 Woe betide the designated staff member who was late of a morning to meet her.
 Margaret would greet them with much finger-wagging and pointing at her watch, and on arrival at the Centre would clype on them without compunction, repeating the scold-and-point routine before holding up a number of fingers to indicate how many minutes she had been kept waiting.
-She would not be satisfied until their tardiness had been noted.
+She would not be satisfied until the miscreant’s tardiness had been noted.

 At the Centre, everyone knew that Margaret was phenomenally observant, frequently drawing staff members’ attention to things she considered of importance by repeating precise, stylised hand-movements.
 She had a wicked sense of humour, and would quietly point out to everyone but the victim if someone had sat in something sticky or was heading for a pratfall.
 She was also very good at interpreting people’s moods from their body-language, pulling a face the minute they walked through the door to indicate that someone was out of sorts, or clapping when she perceived they were happy.